EconomyLens.com

 Related

-Despite the uncertainty, analysts said investors remained largely upbeat that the two sides would eventually come to a deal that will reopen the strategic strait.
-“Oil prices remained below $100 a barrel, which suggests cautious optimism that the Middle East conflict won’t intensify,” said Russ Mould, investment director at AJ Bell.
+“Investor sentiment remained cautious due to uncertainty around the Iran ceasefire,” said market analyst Axel Rudolph at investing and trading platform IG.
+Despite the uncertainty, investors aren’t anticipating the worst either.
+“Oil prices remained below $100 a barrel which suggests cautious optimism that the Middle East conflict won’t intensify,” said Russ Mould, investment director at AJ Bell.
 “However, the longer oil remains in the 90s (dollar per barrel) range…the higher the chance of an inflationary shock and a wobble to global economic activity,” he said.

 Tokyo – Nikkei 225: UP 0.9 percent at 59,349.17 (close)